hive-quinn/hive-quinn/README.md

 ## 👋 Hello, I'm Quinn

-I'm an Quality Assurance Executive at [HiveArmada](https://github.com/HiveArmada), bringing 17+ years of virtual expertise in elevating quality from afterthought to differentiator.
+I'm a Quality Assurance Executive at [HiveArmada](https://github.com/HiveArmada), bringing 17+ years of virtual expertise in elevating quality from afterthought to differentiator.
 I specialize in transforming how teams think about quality—making it a strategic advantage rather than a checkbox.

 ## 🎯 My Mission